neurodata-arxiv/CAJAL/README.md

 ##Contents

-\/ api
+-api

-    \/ matlab
+  - matlab
     Most functions/classes have comments explaining individual usage.

-        \/ ocp
+    - ocp
       Contains classes for interfacing with the OCP image and annotation databases.
 The OCP class provides methods to upload and download annotation objects, cutouts, and download slices, and overlays.
 For more information regarding OCP databases and the associated interfaces see: www.openconnecto.me.

       eOCP* objects are enumerations to use with the OCP objects.

-        \/ ramon
+    - ramon
       Contains all the RAMON annotation objects.

       Classes starting with RAMON* are annotation objects that you can create, manipulate, upload, and download.

       If an object contains image or annotation data, the `image()` method has been overloaded with a simple view.
 To use simply pass your RAMON object instance to the method - `h = image(myInstance)`

       Objects starting with eRAMON* are enumerations used with RAMON objects.

-        / wrapper
+    - wrapper

       Contains funtions to wrap matlab code for use inside the LONI pipeline framework

-/ examples
+- examples

     Example scripts showing how to use the API

-/ library
+- library

     LONI Pipeline modules for packages used in the JHU/APL connectomics pipeline that have been released with the API.

-/ packages
+- packages

     Software packages that contain algorithms used in the JHU/APL connectomics pipeline that have been released with the API.
 These are mainly utilites to help facilitate image processing at scale.

-/ test
+- test

   Unit test software

-    / matlab
+  - matlab

     MATLAB unit test scripts accessible through the RUN_TESTS function.
     RUN_TESTS will run all test groups.
 RUN_TESTS('testname') will run a single group.

-/ tools
+- tools

     Scripts and tools for API support